Rookout/docs/docs/projects-labels.md

 ## Examples
 ### Debug all instances of specific service

-When creating your Rookout Project, use the following filter to debug all instances of Service #3 (in Production, Staging and Dev).
+When creating your Rookout Project, use the following filter to debug all instances of service #3 (in Production, Staging and Dev).

-1. Add the following filter: `ServiceName:Service#3`
+1. Add the following filter: `service:service#3`

-2. Import the source code for Service #3.
+2. Import the source code for service #3.

 <img src="/img/screenshots/tag_n2.png" />